 World Skater Rankings: Feb.
-24, 2014
+6, 2017

 A skater or team's ranking is determined by the number of points accumulated during the current season and the two previous seasons.

 The system is weighted so that recent finishes count more than older ones.
 Skaters receive 100 percent credit from results from the current season; point totals from the previous season are factored by .7, and results from two seasons ago are multiplied by .3.
 The rankings work on an approximate rolling, 104-week calendar.
-By "approximate," it means that competitions in the 2013-14 season will be matched up with corresponding competitions in the 2011-12 season to determine when the points from the latter will be eliminated from all skaters' records.
+By "approximate," it means that competitions in the 2016-17 season will be matched up with corresponding competitions in the 2014-15 season to determine when the points from the latter will be eliminated from all skaters' records.

 The eligible competitions for which the skater/team earned the 10 highest point totals in the approximate 104-week time period will count toward that skater/team's total score.
 Any competition that appears on the ISU calendar is an eligible competition.
 National championships and national junior championships are eligible competitions as well.
 However, if a skater competes at his or her junior and senior national championships in the same season, the senior-level result will take precedence over the junior-level result, regardless of which point total is greater.

 To be included in the icenetwork World Figure Skater Rankings, skaters must be active and have maintained their ISU eligibility.
 Retired skaters or skaters who are not eligible to compete in ISU competitions may not appear in the rankings.Scoring Breakdown